About SANLiC

 Board Directors

-Ms Lindiwe Soyizwapi (Deputy Chairperson)
+Ms Lindiwe Soyizwapi (Chairperson)

 Ms Lindiwe Soyizwapi is the Director of the Department of Library Services at the University of Pretoria.
 She has over 25 years of leadership experience in the academic library sector.
 Lindiwe holds a Master’s degree in Information Studies from the Department of Information Studies at the University of KwaZulu-Natal (UKZN).